eclipse-lyo/lyo/README.md

 ## Getting started

-If you are interested in using the library, please use the [wiki](https://wiki.eclipse.org/Lyo) and the [javadocs](http://download.eclipse.org/lyo/docs/core/2.4.0/overview-summary.html).
 Maven artifacts can be obtained from the following repositories:

 ```xml
 <repositories>